klauseduard/under-over-models/chapters/03-organizational-models.md

 theoretical relationships described by sociotechnical systems theory, entropy/negentropy concepts, and dissipative systems dynamics.

+> **Interactive Tool**: Explore an [interactive simulation of organizational dissipative systems](../html/organizational_dissipative_systems.html).
+Observe how systems maintain structure, respond to change, and self-reorganize.

 ### 3.3.7 Cybernetic Principles in Organizational Design

 Cybernetics—the study of control and communication in complex systems—offers another valuable theoretical framework for